taksug229/R-logistic-regression/README.md

 # R-logistic-regression
-This is a logistic regression model to classify social network ad performance using R.
+This is a logistic regression model to classify and predict social network ad performance using R.